Family Law and Divorce Lawyers Morris County, NJ

 To request a modification based on standard of living, a dependent spouse needs to show that circumstances have changed to a point that he or she cannot support himself or herself in a standard reasonably comparable to the marital standard of living.
 For example, an original alimony order that incorrectly assumed a dependent spouse would be able to contribute to his or her own support in a way that would maintain a standard of living reasonably comparable to the marital standard of living may be modifiable.
 However, if the only change is that the supporting spouse now makes more money than he or she had at the time of the divorce, there is not a sufficient “changed circumstance” and modification may not be possible.

 Whether you would like to modify your spousal support order or defend against a modification, speak with one of our New Jersey alimony lawyers today.

-For more information about spousal support and maintaining lifestyle, talk with one of our attorneys in a consultation.
-We accept MasterCard and Visa, are available for evening and weekend appointments and charge reasonable rates.
-Our offices are conveniently located one-half block from the Morristown Green.
-To contact a lawyer, call 973-813-7667.
+For more information about spousal support and maintaining lifestyle, please speak with one of our attorneys in a consultation.
+We are available for evening and weekend appointments, charge reasonable rates, and are conveniently located one-half block from the Morristown Green.
+To speak with our family law team today, contact us online or through our offices at 973-813-7667.